-Hint: it's got nothing to do with how long your food was on the floor… Red Cloud’s top three tips for creating a sticky (not the floor kind of sticky) site that keeps people engaged for longer.
+Hint: it’s got nothing to do with how long your food was on the floor… Red Cloud’s top three tips for creating a sticky site that keeps your audience engaged for longer.

 This finding is from Google subsidiary DoubleClick’s late 2016 report: The need for mobile speed: How mobile latency impacts publisher revenue.

 The report also found that mobile sites that loaded in 5 seconds earned almost DOUBLE the revenue of sites that loaded in 19 seconds.
 What’s more, 5-second, faster-loading sites had average session lengths that were 70% longer – and bounce rates that were 35% lower – than the slower, 19-second, slower-loading sites.

 And although this report relates to sites when they’re accessed from mobile phones, don’t think you’re off the hook if your audience is less mobile.

 Back in 2011 a widely referenced study found that, when it comes to first impressions, the initial 10 seconds are the most critical.
 If the visitor stayed 10 seconds, the next critical marker was 30 seconds – after which, you could safely assume you had created a sticky site.

 Another 2011 study showed that a site’s visual appeal can be assessed in just 50 milliseconds, and in 2012 Google research took this even further, saying that the first impression can be made as quickly as 17 milliseconds.
 The two key messages to emerge from the Google study were that visitors prefer simple websites that conform to conventions (one ‘look’ for news sites, another ‘look’ for e-commerce sites, and so on).